amberemeny/marketplace_assignment/Marketplace Assessment.md

 [https://stripe.com/](https://stripe.com/)
 ### Database
 #### Database Relations
-An address belongs_to a user & a user belongs_to an address: A one-to-one relationship where an address can belong to only one user and a user may only have one postal address.
+An address belongs_to a user & a user has an address: A one-to-one relationship where an address can belong to only one user and a user may only have one postal address.
+A listing belongs_to a user & a user has_many listings: a one to many relationship where a single user can create as many listings as they like but a listing can only be created by a single user.
-A listing belongs_to a user:
+A listing has_many orders, through listings_orders & a

 #### Schema
 ```javascript